★ Historical and gourmet guide

 Carrera Cafe

-Your Stop in the Heart of Lower Town
+Your stop in the heart of Basse-Ville

-The Cradle Platter
+The Cradle board

 Champlain Espresso

-★ Signature Specialty CoffeeHistoric Terrace
+★ Signature Specialty coffeeHistoric terrace

 On the Podium

-★ Visitor Checklist
+★ Visitor checklist

-- Enter Notre-Dame-des-Victoires church
+- Enter the Notre-Dame-des-Victoires church

 - Walk along the 17th-century stone facades